Transgender rights in Canada: Newfoundland and Labrador

 Persons born in Newfoundland and Labrador have been able to have the sex indicator on their birth registration changed since the adoption of a new Vital Statistics Act in 2009.
 Initially, that provision was available only to those who had undergone gender confirmation surgery, but such requirement was removed following the December 2015 decision of a Newfoundland and Labrador Human Rights Board of Inquiry on complaints filed with the Human Rights Commission from two trans women.
 The amendment received Royal Assent on April 13, 2016.

 The first gender-neutral birth certificate in Newfoundland and Labrador, and possibly the first in Canada, was issued December 14, 2017, to Gemma Hickey, a non-binary resident of St. John's, the province's capital.
 Hickey, an award-winning activist, had launched court action seeking to compel the Government of Newfoundland and Labrador to issue the gender-neutral certificate after their application for such a document was rejected because the application form was limited to male or female designation only.
 Hickey withdrew the court action after the government agreed to amend the Vital Statistics Act to authorize the issuing of gender-neutral birth certificates.
 That amendment received Royal Assent on December 7, 2017.

 On June 1, 2021, a bill to amend the Vital Statistics Act to provide for the issuance of certificates of change of sex designation to people born outside Newfoundland and Labrador who have been living in the province for three months was tabled.
 On June 17, the bill passed Second Reading and the Committee of the Whole stage, and Third Reading on June 22.
 On June 23, Royal Assent was given.
 Therefore, Newfoundland and Labrador now permits a provincial change of legal gender for all residents, regardless of citizenship or immigration status, or birthplace.

 Northwest Territories

 The Northwest Territories government removed the surgery requirement for a legal gender change from the Vital Statistics Act in June 2016.

 A territorial legal change of gender is not accessible to residents who were not born in NWT.
+As of May 2023, however, the territorial government has indicated that it would like to provide for the issuance of change of gender certificates to such residents.
+This was one of the proposed amendments outlined in the GNWT report What We Heard: Vital Statistics Act and Change of Name Act - Proposed Key Elements - Amendments.
+The intent is to bring a bill of amendments forth, sometime during the 2023-2027 sitting of the Legislative Assembly.